-Have a look at this Industrial IoT / IIoT Customer Story on how we work with South Coast Air Quality Management District (SC – AQMD), the California government agency responsible for air quality monitoring and compliance in Los Angeles, Orange County, and the majority of Southern California.
-Your organization can easily + effectively monitor particulate matter, like PM1, PM2.5, PM10, as well as specific gases like O3 / Ozone, NO2 / Nitrogen Dioxide, H2S / Hydrogen Sulfide, SO2 / Sulfur Dioxide, NOx / other Nitrogen Dioxides, and any other gases and air quality factors you need to measure.
+Also have a look at this Customer Story / Use Case with the South Coast Air Quality Management District (SC – AQMD).
+AQMD is the California government agency responsible for air quality monitoring and compliance in Los Angeles, Orange County, and the majority of Southern California.

-Have a look at our Industrial IoT Customer Stories page for more on how these sensor solutions are used by businesses and organizations in over 45 countries around the world to monitor things like:
+Have a look at our Industrial IoT Customer Stories page for more on how these sensor solutions are used by businesses and organizations in over in various industries:

 - Oil & gas